MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-306.md

     3. The **Prefabs** folder contains the **InsideOutSphere** prefab which contains both the **InsideOutSphere** *model* and the *GazeButton*.

-    4.  **No code is included**, you will write the code by following this Lab.
+    4.  **No code is included**, you will write the code by following this course.

 4. Within the **Hierarchy**, select the ***Main Camera*** object, and